munificent/craftinginterpreters/book/optimization.md

 If you do want to go further down the programming language rabbit hole, here are some suggestions for which branches in the tunnel to explore:

-*   Our simple single-pass bytecode compiler pushed us towards mostly runtime optimization.
+*   Our simple, single-pass bytecode compiler pushed us towards mostly runtime optimization.
 In a mature language implementation, compile-time optimization is generally more important, and the field of compiler optimizations is incredibly rich.
 Grab a classic <span name="cooper">compilers</span> book,